onnx/onnx-mlir/README.md

 This project (https://onnx.ai/onnx-mlir/) provides compiler technology to transform a valid Open Neural Network Exchange (ONNX) graph into code that implement the graph with minimum runtime support.
 It implements the [ONNX standard](https://github.com/onnx/onnx#readme) and is based on the underlying [LLVM/MLIR](https://mlir.llvm.org) compiler technology.

-This project contributes an ONNX Dialect that can be integrated in other projects, a compiler interfaces that lower ONNX graphs into MLIR files/LLVM bytecodes/C & Java libraries, an `onnx-mlir` driver to perform these lowering, and a python/C/C++/Java runtime environment.

 | System        | Build Status |
 |---------------|--------------|
 | s390x-Linux   | [![Build Status](https://www.onnxmlir.xyz/jenkins/buildStatus/icon?job=ONNX-MLIR-Pipeline-Docker-Build&build=last:%24%7Bparams.GITHUB_PR_NUMBER_PUSH=main%7D&subject=Jenkins%20CI)](https://www.onnxmlir.xyz/jenkins/job/ONNX-MLIR-Pipeline-Docker-Build/)             |